yrmvgh/yiufcrawl/README.md

 * Traps
     * Shafting doesn't happen in the first 2 floors of dungeon

-* Flying
-    * metabolism is multiplied by 4 while flying, unless you are a Djinni.
-So flying around all day as a tengu will now cost something.

 * Djinni brought back from the dead and greatly enhanced.
     * Unusual contamination mechanism that they originally had has been removed.
 They also consume food like normal species, so excessive spell casting has the normal consequence.